 Stage 6: We do NOT have enough chairs!

 “Should I buy a new outdoor dining set?
 One with an expandable table and stackable spare chairs that I can keep under the house?
 NO!
 Don’t be over the top.
 You can’t afford that anyway,” you think.

 But seriously, there are not enough chairs.
 But then you remember the camp chairs and that kids are kids.
 They can sit at the play table or on a picnic rug on the lawn.

 Gotta go to the chemist?
 Grab a gift.
-Likewise even paying for fuel is a present buying opportunity.
-Yep, a box of chocolates for the Kris Kringle – sorted.
+Likewise even paying for fuel has become a present-buying opportunity.
+Yep, a box of chocolates for the Kris Kringle.
+Sorted.

 But apart from that, YOU ARE DONE!

 Stage 9: We’ve run out of sticky tape

 “I am NOT going to the shops again.
 They are CHAOS.
 Thank goodness I have bought all the food and all the presents (including surprise gift neighbour), now I just need to wrap them,” you smugly think.